 A common element is to have a spanner thrown in the works part way through by the recruitment team.
 For example at UBS, this has been known to take the form of an ‘urgent email’ highlighting a problem such as a regulatory concern or a similar competitor product.

 What banking recruiters look for at assessment centres

 Precise requirements vary from role to role.
 However, banking recruiters typically use assessment centre group exercises to identify graduates who can work under pressure, adapt quickly to deal with new information and work collaboratively with colleagues.

 Some investment banks design their assessment centres to find candidates who possess a particular trait.
 For example, they may specifically focus on tasks intended to seek out graduates who are able to assess information under pressure.

-Meanwhile the ICAP recruitment team tells TARGETjobs Finance: ‘Throughout the process we are looking for outgoing personalities with exceptional interpersonal and networking skills.’
+Meanwhile, the ICAP recruitment team told TARGETjobs Finance: ‘Throughout the process we are looking for outgoing personalities with exceptional interpersonal and networking skills.’

 Follow us on Twitter @TjobsFinance.